sacred chickens

-![]() Uncle Morty’s Halloween Journey By Mortimer R. Wolcott This week the Netherworld is preparing to celebrate the day when the barriers break down and the disembodied, the undead, the restful and the wakeful, can cross back again to see the world of the living.
+Uncle Morty’s Halloween Journey by Mortimer R. Wolcott This week the Netherworld is preparing to celebrate the day when the barriers break down and the disembodied, the undead, the restful and the wakeful, can cross back again to see the world of the living.
 The embodied call it “Halloween.”
-Of course, your Uncle Morty crosses back the other way to visit his gardens, and his shadow home.
+But I, your Uncle Morty, cross back to the land of the dead.
+It is the one day I am allowed to visit my gardens, my beautiful shadow home.
 Alas, I have been unable to complete the décor due to my present assignment among the flesh-covered.
-No more of that right now, the crimes for which I suffer my penance will not be particularly comprehensible to my embodied friends.
-But for me, Halloween is a one-day vacation from the vacuous world of the living.
-The boundary is already becoming hazy and I can see the old homestead now, tall and thin, multi-gabled, with its diamond windows and diaphanous draperies drifting gently in the moonlight, windows open to the frosts of autumn no doubt, just as I left them last year.
-The old house awaits its occupant and longs for the one night the blue flame will be lit in the fireplace.
+I have been banished from my beloved afterlife.
+Though they might be interesting, the crimes for which I suffer my penance will not be particularly comprehensible to my embodied friends.
+Suffice it to say that, for me, Halloween is a one-day vacation from the vacuous world of the living.
+The boundary is already becoming hazy and I can almost see the old homestead now, tall and thin, multi-gabled - diamond windows and diaphanous draperies drifting gently in the moonlight, windows open to the frosts of autumn no doubt, just as I left them last year.
+My old house awaits its occupant.
+Perhaps it pines for the one night of the year the blue flame fills the fireplace, just as I do.

 0 Comments